nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/FINAL_REFLECTIONS.md

 ## Patterns and Strategies

-- Did you find that you were writing the same code over and over again in this project?
-Let's discuss.
 - Do you feel that basic operations such as filtering data, joining related data, and ordering data were done by the database, your Python code, or your JavaScript code?
 - Did your team ever have the opportunity to refactor either obsolete, over-engineered, or redundant, code when it was discovered?